Shi-vanee/HTML-Project/README.md

 # HTML-Projects
-All of my Html, Css and Javascript projects  is in this file
+All of my HTML, CSS and Javascript projects  is in this file